Kejoko/Lorengine/README.md

 4. Type "cmake ." into the your shell and hit enter.
 5. Type "make" into your shell and hit enter.
 6. All done!
 An executable, Lorengine, and a static library, lore_lib.a, should now be created.

+#### A bet between the creators
+How large will the resulting library file, lore_lib.a, be when successful world is generation (history, rendered planet) is achieved?
+- L: 100mb
+- K: 40mb
+The loser of this bet must eat something of the winner's choice.
+The food presented must be within reason and must contain only edible foods obtained at a supermarket or a reputable source.